eyadsaher/Rentiz/README.md

 Rentiz is a design website for buying and renting properties.
 It was created using HTML, CSS, and vanila JavaScript.
 Users can browse through a variety of real state properties, and see their features.
 The website also includes a search function design.

-## The technologies used in the project:
+## The technologies used in this project:

 - HTML
 - CSS